teaching-on-testbeds/repro-DNS/README.md

-# NRDelegation: a severe complexity DDoS attack
+# NRDelegationAttack: a severe complexity DDoS attack
 <!-- start with an intro paragraph - what we'll do, what the prerequisites are -->

 This experiment is a reproduction of the major claims presented in Afek et al. [1] and will measure the complexity of the NRDelegation distributed-denial-or-service attack and its effect on benign clients.